kokkos/kokkos-core-wiki/source/ProgrammingGuide/Compiling.md

 ## 4.5 Building for CUDA

 Any Kokkos application compiled for CUDA embeds CUDA code via template metaprogramming.
 Thus, the whole application must be built with a CUDA-capable compiler.
 (At the moment, the only such compilers are NVIDIA's NVCC and Clang 4.0+) More precisely, every compilation unit containing a Kokkos kernel or a function called from a Kokkos kernel has to be compiled with a CUDA-capable compiler.
-This includes files containing `Kokkos::View` allocations which call an initialization kernel.
+This includes files containing [`Kokkos::View`](../API/core/view/view) allocations which call an initialization kernel.

 All current versions of the NVCC compiler have shortcomings when used as the main compiler for a project, in particular when part of a complex build system.
 For example, it does not understand most GCC command-line options, which must be prepended by the `-Xcompiler` flag when calling NVCC.
 Kokkos comes with a shell script, called `nvcc_wrapper`, that wraps NVCC to address these issues.
 We intend this as a drop-in replacement for a normal GCC-compatible compiler (e.g., GCC or Intel) in your build system.
 It analyzes the provided command-line options and prepends them correctly.
 It also adds the correct flags for compiling generic C++ files containing CUDA code (e.g., `*.cpp, *.cxx,` or `*.CC`).
 By default `nvcc_wrapper` calls `g++` as the host compiler.
 You may override this by providing NVCC's `-ccbin` option as a compiler flag.
 The default can be set by editing the script itself or by setting the environment variable `NVCC_WRAPPER_DEFAULT_COMPILER`.

-Many people use a system like Environment Modules (see `http://modules.sourceforge.net/`) to manage their shell environment.
+Many people use a system like [Environment Modules](http://modules.sourceforge.net) to manage their shell environment.
 When using a module system, it can be useful to provide different versions for different back-end compiler types (e.g., `icpc, pgc++, g++,` and `clang`).
 To use the `nvcc_wrapper` in conjunction with MPI wrappers, simply overwrite which C++ compiler is called by the MPI wrapper.
 For example, you can reset OpenMPI's C++ compiler by setting the `OMPI_CXX` environment variable.
 Make sure that `nvcc_wrapper` calls the host compiler with which the MPI library was compiled.

 ## 4.6 Execution Space Restrictions